cvoter/website-research-group/content/project/2019_LakeHydro/index.md

 # Name the project
 title: "Hydrologic Regimes of Lakes"
 # Add a one-sentence summary/overview of this project
-summary: "Framework for conceptualizing and quantifying lake level variability in ways that are relevant for lake ecology and lake management"
+summary: "How can we meaningfully describe and quantify water level fluctuations in lakes?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - Carolyn B. Voter